DrakeHooks/site/README.md

-# drakehooks archive
+# drake archive

-This is the source code for [drakehooks.net/archive](https://drakehooks.net/archive) — a place to express and explore.
+This is the source code for [drakehooks.net](https://drakehooks.net) — a place to express and explore.

 Built with:
 - [Hugo](https://gohugo.io/)